luksi1/terraform-gcp-vm-instance/README.md

 Configure a bare bones GCP VM instance with Terraform

 ## Description
-This terraform file, and accompanying bash and powershell wrappers, provide a simple way to create up a GCP VM instance with SSH access.
+This terraform file, and accompanying bash and powershell wrappers, provide a simple way to create a GCP VM instance with SSH access.
 Additionally, Terraform will output the external IP of the instance.

 The private use case for this was simply to create up a GCP VM instance to work via VSCode remote, but this could be used for anything.